eddah73/eddah73/README.md

 - 👋 Hi, I’m @eddah73
 - 👀 I’m interested in  software development
-- 🌱 I’m currently student at kenyatta university persuing bachalorof science in computer science
+- 🌱 I’m currently student at moringa school taking a course in software engineering
 - 💞️ I’m looking to collaborate on python with its framework mainly Django
 - 📫 How to reach me via email "chepkoecheddah162@gmail.com"
 -